About

 Simpson Food Pantry

-"Simpson Food Pantry located in the Whittier Neighborhood, is feeding families and individuals with dignity and respect in South Minneapolis and all surrounding areas in the combat to end hunger."
+"Simpson Food Pantry, located in the Whittier Neighborhood, is feeding families and individuals with dignity and respect in South Minneapolis and all surrounding areas in the combat to end hunger."

 Our History